LLNL/RAJA/docs/sphinx/tutorial.rst

 Tutorial
 **********************

-This section provides a RAJA tutorial, introducing RAJA concepts and capabilities via examples.
+This section contains a RAJA tutorial that introducs RAJA concepts and capabilities via examples.

 ====================